mankyKitty/typed-lfe/doc/lys_lfe_dialyzer.md

 ### Types of Types

 The type system for LFE supports the Erlang _union_ and _built-in_ types.
-With _singleton_ types as well that simply refer to the value itself.
+With _singleton_ types as well, these simply refer to the value itself.
 For example:
 ```
 '|some atom|	| Any atom can be its own singleton type